DonMVB/aws/AWS_Assoc_SAA_C02.md

 - **Summary**: DirectConnect connects your *on-prem with your VPC* through a non-public tunnel.

 ## 3.11.
 VPC Endpoints (Gateway, Interface) (Updated 1/11/2021)
 - VPC Endpoints ensure that you can connect your VPC to supported AWS services without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect.
 Traffic between your VPC and other AWS services stay within the Amazon ecosystem.
-These Endpoints are virtual devices or proxies (PPT) that are HA and without bandwidth constraints.
+These Endpoints are virtual ENI devices or proxies (PPT) that are HA and without bandwidth constraints.
+These resources are horizontally scaled, redundant resource, which means it is *fault tolerant* (PPT).
-- These work basically by attaching an ENI to an EC2 instance that can easily communicate to a wide range of AWS services.
 - **Gateway Endpoints** rely on creating entries in a route table and pointing them to private endpoints used for S3 or DynamoDB (only two).
 Gateway Endpoints are targeted for a specific route in a route table.
-Gateway Endpoints are free as they’re just a new route in to set.
+Gateway Endpoints are free of charge; they’re just a new route in to set.
 - **Interface Endpoints** uses AWS PrivateLink and have a private IP address so they are their own entity and not just a target in a route table.
 Most services can use Int EP.
 Because of this, they cost $.01/hour.
 You cannot attach an Int Endpt to a Internet GW (test distractor).
 - Interface Endpoint provisions an Elastic Network interface or ENI (think network card) within your VPC.
 They serve as an entry and exit for traffic going to and from another supported AWS service.
 It uses a DNS record to direct your traffic to the private IP address of the interface.
 Gateway Endpoint uses route prefix in your route table to direct traffic meant for S3 or DynamoDB to the Gateway Endpoint (think 0.0.0.0/0 -> igw).
 - To secure your Interface Endpoint, use Security Groups.
 But to secure Gateway Endpoint, use VPC Endpoint Policies.